Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Introduction

 The use of Laplace-type estimators in \citet{chernozhukov/hong:03} was mainly motivated by a need to circumvent the curse of dimensionality inherent in the computation of some classical extremum estimators.
 Furthermore, they focused on regular problems for which a quadratic expansion of the criterion function is available.
 Our implementation stems from different concerns.
 First, our motivation does not arise from a practical need of reducing the curse of dimensionality inherent to computation.
-Indeed, the least-squares estimates are simple to compute even in models with multiple changes {[}cf. \citet{hawkins:76} and \citet{bai/perron:03} for an efficient algorithm based on the principle of dynamic programing{]}.
+Indeed, the least-squares estimates are simple to compute even in models with multiple changes {[}cf. \citet{hawkins:76} and \citet{bai/perron:03} for an efficient algorithm based on the principle of dynamic programming{]}.
 Using the Laplace-type estimator, we aim to have better estimates than those based on the least-squares principle; e.g., reduced MAE and RMSE.
 This should not come at the expense of less adequate confidence sets.
 Hence, we use the Laplace-type estimator in conjunction with the continuous record limiting distribution and the HDR method to construct confidence sets.
-A second crucial distinction with respect to \citet{chernozhukov/hong:03} is that estimating the date of a structural change is a non-standard statistical problem.
+A second crucial distinction is that estimating the date of a structural change is a non-standard statistical problem.
 The limiting distribution of the break point estimator is related to the location of the maximum of a two-sided Gaussian process with drift and thus quite different from the asymptotic distribution of regular estimators.
-The rate of convergence of the break point estimator is faster than the standard $\sqrt{T}$-rate for regular estimators.
 More importantly, the objective function does not admit a quadratic expansion, which adds technical complexities.
+Although the definition of the Laplace estimator in our context is similar to \citet{chernozhukov/hong:03}, its asymptotic properties are different in that the contribution of information provided by the prior function does not vanish asymptotically due to the non-regularities of the structural change problem.
+Hence, the estimator does not share the same Quasi-Bayesian characterization used by \citet{chernozhukov/hong:03} in regular problems.
+In addition, our estimator also differs from the Expectation-Maximization (EM) algorithm {[}see \citet{dempster/laird/rubin:77}{]} because we compute the expected risk for a given loss function and not just the expected value of some log-likelihood function.
+However, what our approach shares with the EM algorithm is that when the ``Quasi-prior'' defined below is used, then our estimator also relies on a two-step procedure.